-We started the process by grounding our efforts in a belief that our goal was to create value for our customers.
+We started the process by grounding our efforts in the belief that our goal was to create value for our customers.
 We built personas, identified their pain points, researched their search habits and most importantly, determined what they needed from us to make their lives easier.
-From this initial research we built a long-term strategy to create content and organize information on our site that visitors would find valuable, useful and engaging.
+From this initial research, we built a long-term strategy to create content and organize information on our site that visitors would find valuable, useful and engaging.
 We also used this data to craft business goals that would flow from our content goal, but the content creation priority was to offer valuable content for our visitors, not to force conversions.

 We reorganized current content on the site to reflect people’s search habits for homes.
-In the end we decided to create specialized landing pages with targeted messages and segmented search capabilities that were based on the way people look for homes in a neighborhood-centric city.
+In the end, we decided to create specialized landing pages with targeted messages and segmented search capabilities that were based on the way people look for homes in a neighborhood-centric city.

 We coordinated a team of writers to create regularly occurring content on a blog built to add more value for site visitors.
 Content concepts included highlighting things to do for each weekend in various neighborhoods and features on restaurants and businesses.
 Every post was written to add value and encourage natural link sharing.